 We develop education and training programs geared specifically to professionals, advocates, and local governments to maximize their efforts in creating more walkable and prosperous places.

-Our annual Congress, now in its twenty-sixth year, is the premiere national event on building better places.
+Our annual Congress, now in its thirtieth year, is the premiere national event on building better places.
 Each year, 1200+ attendees convene to hear from speakers, participate in workshops, collaborate on projects, and learn new strategies from leaders in dozens of fields.

 CNU works to address and elevate the policy, regulatory, and code obstacles to building better places.
 People across the U.S. want to live and work in unique, natural, walkable places.
 We help to make that happen.